bumatic/bitchute-scraper/README.md

 ## Usage

-Create a crawler object and download it the trending videos and tags:
+Create a crawler object and download it the trending videos and tags.

 ```Python
 import bitchute as bc